2017 is the year to push even further and we are now using the car to see how far we can go with the FA20 engine and Ecutek ecu.

 Hel brake lines and Millers racing brake fluid.

 Blitz Aerospeed wide arch kit with side skirts.
 Custom front and rear canards, custom rear diffuser. carbon rear spoiler and carbon mirrors.
 Seibon carbon bonnet and boot lid.
-Plastics 4 Performance perspex windows.
+Perspex windows.

 Track increased 110mm front and 120mm rear.